-Amazon Business Account: What You Need to Know Before You Sign Up
+Amazon Business Account: What Is it & What You Need to Know

 What is an Amazon Business Account?

-An Amazon Business account is a special business focused account on Amazon that any business can use.
+An Amazon Business account is a special business-focused account on Amazon that any business can use.
 It works for sole proprietors with only one account, but it is also very helpful for larger businesses that can use approval processes to keep spending in check.

 You can create more user accounts so employees can make purchases for the company.
-An individual Amazon Prime subscription works with Amazon Business, or you can buy an Amazon Business Prime account that starts at $179 a year for up to three users.
+An individual Amazon Prime subscription works with Amazon Business, or you can buy an Amazon Business Prime account that starts at $179 a year for up to three users and scales to enterprise level.

 Amazon Business Account Benefits